-Leashing your cat
+Leash training your cat

 How to Teach a Cat to Walk on a Leash

-- Coax your cat to walk along with you, offer her special treats.
-You may also just sit someplace quiet in your yard, and let her explore while you hold the leash.
-Keep the first several sessions short so she does not become overwhelmed.
-If she seems scared or does not explore, pick her up and take her back inside and try again later.
-Some cats will love to actually go for a walk, others will prefer to just stay in one area and sniff
+- Follow your cat’s lead!
+Some cats will slowly walk along with you, and you can offer smelly treats along the way.
+Other cats may prefer to start with a small space.
+Your cat may prefer that you sit in a quiet part of the yard and let your cat explore while you hold the leash.
+Keep the first several sessions short so your cat does not become overwhelmed.
+If your cat seems scared or does not explore, pick them up and take back inside and try again later.
+You never want to leave your cat outside unattended for their safety.

 Remember that grass and woods are much more interesting to your cat than a concrete sidewalk!
 Taking a cat outside is a great way to provide mental stimulation and possible physical exercise.
 Using a leash with a harness makes it safer!

 For a pdf of this information, please click here.

 If you have additional questions, contact the Wisconsin Humane Society behavior department at firstname.lastname@example.org or 414-431-6173.